lalitkumar-kulkarni15/Coding_Challenge/README.md

 # Coding_Challenge

 ## 1) What is the intent of this project module ?

+* Suppose If we have an application running on localhost with the url ```http://localhost:12345```. or any application site for that matter ex : ```https://www.google.in```
+* And if the objective of the user is to monitor the health of this site and log the statistics periodically after certain time interval.
+In such scenario this is a perfect app that could be of great use.
-* This project is a constantly running service which constantly monitors the health of the desired website / application which is accessible over the http/https protocol and thus logs the health status of the same appropriately along with the timestamp.
+* This application is a constantly running service which constantly monitors the health of the desired website / application which is accessible over the http/https protocol.
+* It then logs the health status of the same appropriately along with the timestamp.
+* This statistical data which is logged is then fed to the analyser for analysis.

 ## Examples :-

 * If the site/application is not responding or is not in a healthy state then the message